Newark, California: Transportation

 Newark lies near the intersection of I-880, State Route 84, and the Dumbarton Bridge.

 Newark is served by AC Transit bus system.
 Surrounding Fremont is the access point for most transportation services, including Fremont and Union City BART stations, and ACE and Amtrak trains.

 Vision for future rail

 In 2007, the plans for the Dumbarton Rail Corridor envisioned Caltrain building a station in Newark.

 Education

 Newark is home to a new campus of Ohlone College, a member of the California Community Colleges system.
 Other nearby educational centers include the University of Phoenix, ITT Institute, DeVry University, and Unitek College.

 Newark has two high schools, Newark Memorial High School and Bridgepoint High School, and one junior high school, Newark Middle School.
 Bridgepoint High School is an alternative high school on the MacGregor Campus which also houses Newark Adult School.
-Elementary schools include Kennedy, Coyote Hills (formerly Graham), Lincoln, Schilling, Birch Grove Primary (K-3)(formerly Bunker), and Birch Grove Intermediate (4–6) (formerly Milani) Schools and one private Catholic elementary-8th grade, St. Edward's Catholic School, And previously Musick and Snow School before there clousure.
+Elementary schools include Kennedy, Coyote Hills (formerly Graham), Lincoln, Schilling, Birch Grove Primary (K-3)(formerly Bunker), and Birch Grove Intermediate (4–6) (formerly Milani) Schools and one private Catholic elementary-8th grade, St. Edward's Catholic School, and previously Musick and Snow School before their clousures.